By Robert McKinney, Assistant Athletics Director, Communications

 The 2017-18 All-Northwest Conference Men's Basketball Team includes six athletes on the First Team and five athletes on the Second Team, plus six players earning Honorable Mention.
-Kyle Roach, a junior guard from Whitworth University, was named NWC Men's Basketball Player of the Year, while Dempsey Roggenbuck, a freshman guard from Linfield College, was chosen NWC Women's Basketball Freshman of the Year.
+Kyle Roach, a junior guard from Whitworth University, was named NWC Men's Basketball Player of the Year, while Dempsey Roggenbuck, a freshman guard from Linfield College, was chosen NWC Men's Basketball Freshman of the Year.
 Whitman College Head Coach Eric Bridgeland was selected NWC Men's Basketball Coach of the Year.

 Willamette finished the season with an 11-14 overall record, including 6-10 in the Northwest Conference.
 Jenkins played in all 25 games with 24 starts.
 The Bearcats improved by seven wins over the 2016-17 season.

-First Team All-Northwest Conference
+Second Team All-Northwest Conference